Nacnano/nacnano/README.md

 ## Hi!, I am Nacnano

-- A curious student with coding and mathematics skills who is seeking to contribute to the world
+### A curious student with coding and mathematics skills who is seeking to contribute to the world

-- I like software engineering, mostly backend stuff.
+- I do Software Engineering (Full Stack), Data Science, and Data Engineering.
+Still learning new things
 - Currently studying Computer Engineering at Chulalongkorn University Class of 2026
 - If you are interested in my projects, experiences, or skills, you can view my [Resume](https://resume.nacnano.dev/).
 - Feel free to contact me via the contacts below